Weight: Males 4.5-5.5 kg (9.9 – 12.1 lbs), females 5-5 kg (8.8 – 11 lbs)

 Snowshoes are gentle, loving, affectionate.
 It is said that their temperament is a somewhere between that of the Siamese and the American Shorthair.

-They generally get on well with other cats and dogs and are great pets for children.
+The Snowshoe gets along with other cats and dogs and are great pets for children.
 They have a tendency to form a bond with one particular member of the family but continue to be affectionate to other members of the household also.
-They can get lonely if left for long periods of time so if you are out at work all day, it is recommended you get two cats.
+If you are out for long periods of time, consider two cats for company as Snowshoes can get lonely if left for extended periods.